 The Contractor shall prevent slips and falls of materials from the sides of the excavations and embankments.

-In the event of slips or falls occurring in the excavations, and where excavations are made in excess of the specified dimensions, then any unsuitable material that has entered into the excavation shall be removed from the excavation, and the additional backfilling that shall be required shall be carried out with selected excavated or imported material and compacted to the approval of the .
+In the event of slips or falls occurring in the excavations, and where excavations are made in excess of the specified dimensions, then any unsuitable material that has entered into the excavation shall be removed from the excavation, and the additional backfilling that shall be required shall be carried out with selected excavated or imported material and compacted to the approval of the Project Manager.

 Safety of excavation and adjacent structures